 Skip Navigation

-Specific Learning Difficulties (SpLDs) affect the way information is learned and processed.
-They are neurological (rather than psychological), usually run in families and occur independently of intelligence.
-They can have significant impact on education and learning and on the acquisition of literacy skills.
+Specific Learning Difference (SpLDs) affect the way information is learned and processed.
+They are neurological (rather than psychological), have a non-causal genetic link and occur independently of intelligence.

 SpLD is an umbrella term used to cover a range of frequently co-occurring difficulties, most commonly known as: